Religion, Philosophy & Ethics (RPE)

 - Ethics – Holocaust education

-The units are project based and as an NHTS learner, progress will be made through a balanced mix of academic and life skills.
+The units are project based and as an NHTS learner, progress will be made through a balanced mix of academic and life skills development.
 All students are assessed on their progress in line with the school’s assessment cycles.
-They will demonstrate this through extended writing that examines description, explanation and evaluation skills, as building blocks to Key Stage 4 Study.
+They will demonstrate this through extended writing that examines explanation and evaluation skills, as building blocks to Key Stage 4 Study.

 GCSE Full Course – Option Choice

 Students have the option at the end of Year 9 to take the AQA Religious Studies GCSE Full course, as part of one of their GCSE option choices.
 Students follow the AQA Religious Studies A course.
-In Year 10, students study Christianity and Buddhism, Beliefs, Teachings and Practices.
-The GCSE also covers four philosophical and ethical units, the existence of God and Revelation, Religion and Life, Relationships and Families and Religion, Peace and Conflict.
+In Year 10, students study Islam and Buddhism, Beliefs, Teachings and Practices.
+The GCSE also covers four philosophical and ethical units, Human Rights, Religion and Life, Relationships and Families and Religion, Peace and Conflict.
 Students are examined at the end of Year 11 through 2 papers, 1 hour 45 minutes each.
-The examination questions asses description, explanation and evaluation skills.
+The examination questions assess description, explanation and evaluation skills.

 Core Religion Philosophy and Ethics (Drop Down Days)

 The religious education, alongside the personal, social, health and citizenship education (PSHCE) is delivered by a team of specialist teachers though collapsed timetable days, which we call Drop Down Days, in both years 10 and 11.
-We will cover a range of RPE themes where student will be involved in expressing their views and opinions, also participating in problem solving through moral and ethical dilemmas.
+We will cover a range of moral, ethical and social RPE themes through Drop Down Day topics, Prevent initiative, Crime and Punishment, Ethical issues and Mindfulness/Meditation practice.

 A day in the life…